Over My Head (Cable Car): Music video

-The music video was directed by Elliott Lester and was filmed on July 24, 2005, at East High School and at Fox Theatre in Denver and Boulder, respective.
+The music video was directed by Elliott Lester and was filmed on July 24, 2005, at East High School and at Fox Theatre in Denver and Boulder, respectively.
 The video shows the members of the band as children, who attract the attention of other children by playing various instruments.
 Micah Slade, the youngest brother of Isaac Slade, assumes the role of Isaac as a child in the music video.
-While the video was not granted much airplay on MTV, it peaked at No. 2 in the VH1 Top 20 Countdown.
-It was ranked number 8 on VH1's "Top 40 Videos of 2006."
+The video premiered on September 21, 2005, and peaked at No. 2 in the VH1 Top 20 Countdown.